adobe-apiplatform/umapi-documentation/en/createapps.md

 * **[UM_Server]** is the UM API server: **https://usermanagement.adobe.io/v2/usermanagement/**
 * Replace **{orgId}** with your organization's unique ID, which looks like this: "12345@AdobeOrg".
-* Replace the **{...Id}** elements with the unique IDs assigned to user groups, products, and product configurations that are defined for you organization.
+* Replace the **{...Id}** elements with the unique IDs assigned to user groups, products, and product profiles that are defined for you organization.

 ***